parkerfoshay/test-parker-faucher-276543809/README.md

 **Hands-on activities / problems:**

 Problem #1 - I want you to define a function named <code>treasure</code> which has two variables inside of it.
-One of these variables needs to being assigned a string value which represents the loot inside the treasure.
+One of these variables needs to be assigned a string value which represents the loot inside the treasure.
 The second variable needs to be assigned a string value and this will represent the key to unlock the chest.
 Using a closure, you need to define a function inside of <code>treasure</code> which accepts an argument.
 This new function, will console.log the loot if argument matches the key variable and if they do not match it will console.log a denial message.

 Hint: Refer to example #3.
 <pre><code>